Different Drummers Drum Circle

 I was.

-I get to be there three times a month.
-And I'm not done yet.
+I get to be there three times a month... (and a fourth time in Waterville!)

 Rick Cormier